Bachelor degree and admission to Master Vitality & Ageing.

 Having strong communication skills is imperative for a successful working life.
 Consequently, this educational line will focus on developing your communication skills (written and spoken) in academic, scientific and professional contexts.
 Communication in Science (CIS) will prepare you to express your ideas in an engaging manner to expert and non-expert audiences.
 By doing so, you develop tangible communication skills that will be advantageous for your future careers as researchers, practitioners and policy advisors.

-The course will also enable them to express their ideas effectively in various formal and informal written genres from email to master’s thesis.
-Students will receive training in the principles of writing scientific English.
-They will read and discuss the strengths and the weaknesses of several scientific papers.
-Students will become acquainted with different forms of scientific writing, such as planning, making an outline, creating a clear structure, being concise and building a strong argument.
-During peer feedback sessions students will consolidate the theorized strategies.
+Students will become acquainted with different components of scientific writing, such as planning, outlining, creating clear structure, being concise and building a strong argument.
+During peer feedback sessions students will consolidate the theorised strategies.

-Giving a convincing talk (like a TED of Famelab talk)
+Giving a convincing talk (like a TED or Fame Lab talk)

 Writing a scientific essay